taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Off-panel, Iúna: **"Thanks, I'll be with them in a minute."**

 We see the inside of a warehouse, where long rows of industrial looms weave SynTh textiles.
 Their combined activity generates a gently deafening **"WHIRRRRR"**.
-Iúna Morei, a tall shapely American woman of Portuguese descent in her early 30s, lustrous wavy brown hair pulled up into a bun, an infant with thick black hair strapped to her front, walks briskly and confidently away from a door labeled "Quiet Room" towards a group of humans waiting near the main entrance of the warehouse.
+Iúna Morei, a tall shapely American woman of Portuguese descent in her early 30s, lustrous wavy brown hair pulled up into a ponytail, an infant with thick black hair strapped to her front, walks briskly and confidently towards a group of humans waiting near the main entrance of the warehouse.

-Iúna smiles and yells as she waves towards her office door, just next to the entrance to the warehouse and labeled "Iúna Morei, CEO of Morei Textiles".
+Iúna smiles and yells as she waves towards her office door, just next to the entrance to the warehouse and labeled "Iúna Morei, CEO".

 Iúna: **"HELLO!
 SHALL WE STEP INTO MY OFFICE?"**